 the world's most powerful iCGM System

 Learn more about how Dexcom G6 can support your patients with T1D or insulin-treated T2D.
 Watch the video below for guidance that can help your patients as they learn to use Dexcom G6 to better manage their diabetes in real time.

 Using the auto-applicator, patients or caregivers can insert the sensor and then snap in the transmitter.
-Then, they will be able to view real-time glucose data from the transmitter via a patient’s selected display device.*
+Once the system completes warm-up they will be able to view real-time glucose data from the transmitter via a patient's selected display device.*

 Provides simple sensor insertion at the push of a button.
 A patient can apply the sensor on their own by following the instructions for use.